 Wild Animals in Louisiana

 Louisiana has many animals that are common to southern states, including squirrels, foxes, wolves, and shorebirds.
-You will find bobcats, catfish, blue crabs, great blue herons, great horned owls, and brown pelicans.
+You will find bobcats, catfish, blue crabs, black snakes, great blue herons, great horned owls, and brown pelicans.

 It’s only natural, however, that this mysterious place would produce some unusual and exotic animals.
 Some of the state’s strange native inhabitants include the gopher tortoise, crayfish, southern leopard frog, and Louisiana pine snake.